-- New cultivars must be able to produce as much as older cultivars when disease is not present. - Must address all problems or no improvement.
-Still have to control diseases. - Disease resistance is usually derived from wild lines, and when breeding, brings deficiencies back into the mix.
+- •New cultivars must be able to produce as much as older cultivars when disease is not present. - •Must address all problems or no improvement.
+Still gotta control diseases. - Disease resistance is usually derived from wild lines; bring deficiencies back into the mix.